Asiatic Cavalry Division: History

 Ungern, however, saw it as an opportunity to implement his monarchist plan.
 On 7 August 1920, he broke his allegiance to Semyonov and transformed his Asiatic Cavalry Division into a guerrilla detachment.
 Later that same month, the unit crossed the Mongolia–Russia border due to the Red Army's and the Far Eastern Republic's People's Revolutionary Army's attacks.
 This move to Mongolia was unauthorized by Semenov.
-In Mongolia, the detachment united with other forces of the White Army, e.g. the units of Colonels N. N. Kazagrandi and A. P. Kaigorodov, in order to combat the Chinese and Red forces.
+In Mongolia, the detachment united with other White Army forces, e.g. the units of Colonels N. N. Kazagrandi and A. P. Kaigorodov, in order to combat the Chinese and Red forces.
 On September 29, the division was excluded from Semenov's Far Eastern Army.
 During the evacuation of the Far Eastern Army from Transbaikal to Primorye along the CER, the division went a different route.

 On 2 October 1920 the division, totalling 900 men, with its four regiments and artillery, entered Mongolia when Bogd Khan agreed to von Ungern-Sternberg's offer to liberate Mongolia from the Chinese occupiers.
 The division's fighting core were eight Transbaikal Cossack squadrons.
 The division freed the Mongolian capital Urga from the Chinese and tried twice to break through in Transbaikal, but suffered heavy losses.
-In June 1921 the division consisted of 3,500 men, but lost up to 66% of them in the battle of Troitskosavsky.
+In June 1921, the division consisted of 3,500 men, but lost up to 66% of them in the battle of Troitskosavsky.
 In the final clash, von Ungern's forces numbered about 1,000 soldiers.
-During the retreat, outraged by the cruel treatment of the commander, the officers expelled Ungern, and the division, in 2 brigades under the command of Esaul Makeev and then Colonel Ostrovsky (actual leadership Colonel M.G.
-Tornovsky), moved to Manchuria where in August 1921 it was disarmed.
+During the retreat, outraged by their commander's cruel treatment, the officers expelled Ungern, and the division, in 2 brigades under the command of Esaul Makeev and then Colonel Ostrovsky (under the actual leadership of Colonel M.G.
+Tornovsky), moved to Manchuria where in August 1921 the division was disarmed.